dansmyers/Simulation/Sprint-5-Discrete_Event_Simulation/Deliverables/Queueing_Questions.md

 Derive the expected residence time in the M/D/1 queue given *s* and the arrival rate *λ*.
 How does M/D/1 compare to M/M/1?

 Tip: Consider a customer that arrives at a random moment in time and finds the server occupied.
 On average, the new customer arrives **halfway** through the service period, so the expected residual life is *s* / 2.

+## Service level objectives

+Suppose you manage a datacenter with 100 servers that can be modeled as M/M/1 queues.
+The stream of incoming requests to your system is a Poisson process with rate *λ* = 5000 requests per second, and all incoming requests are randomly divided across your 100 servers.
+What average service time is required to guarantee that 99.9% of requests exit the system with a residence time less than 100 ms?

+Tip: Use the M/M/1 residence time distribution.